clairey-zx81/json-model/SPEC.md

   Comparison constraints are allowed with number values, which apply to the number of properties (size) of the object.

-## Root Keywords

-Additional one-letter symbols can _only_ appear at the root of a JSON model:

-- `~`: introduces a URL to the meta-model of this model.
-- `$`: introduces new definitions in the file scope, as an object.
-- `%`: introduces an object with model transformations.

 ## Definitions and References